termermc/wunphile-template/README.md

 To run the site in development mode, run `npm run dev`.

+To format all code with Prettier, run `npm run format`.

 # Docker

 You can also build the site using Docker: